 Will someone from Children’s help me plan or run my event?

-We are busy planning Children’s events like the Christmas Parade, Hope and Will Ball, Summer Sizzle and many others and are unable to manage community events.
+We are busy planning Children’s events like the Season on the Square, Hope and Will Ball, Southern Sizzle and many others and are unable to manage community events.
 We can, however, give advice and provide support for your event.